 Additionally, residents and technical staff are regularly encouraged to present an abstract or poster or publish a paper in a peer-reviewed journal.

 The research and development in the Department of Pathology and Laboratory Medicine is overseen by ethical committees.
 Project grant schemes and charitable research funding sources are highly recommended.

 The Section of Chemical Pathology deals with the biochemical basis of diseases and biochemical tests for the purpose of diagnosis and management.
 It relates to all the medical specialties bringing together science and medicine.
-It is a large section with three consultants, one junior faculty member, one manager, two assistant managers and 40 well-trained and qualified technologists.
+It is a large section with four (4) consultants, one (1) junior faculty member, one (1) assistant manager and forty-six (46) well-trained and qualified technologists.